rvd003/rvd003/README.md

 <h1 align="left">About me!</h1>
 <p align="left">One who likes to code and live in the world of web development </p>
-<p align="left" font >I enjoy developing websites and web applications with a specialization in MERN stack.
+<p align="left" font >I enjoy developing websites and web applications with a specialization in React,js.
 In My free time I love to play cricket , video games and learning about new technologies. </p>